bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Conservancy serves the needs of the project and the public good.
        + but developers retain artistic control.

++ Build governance outside of for-profit control, but permit contribution as individuals.

 # Conservancy Member Projects

 <img src="Conservancy-project-logos-NASCAR-page-2014-02-05.png" />